tweakch/protodown/README.md

 $ protodown config solutions /path/to/your/solutions.md
 ```

-This will add a new entry to your `protodown.config` file:
+This will add a new entry to the solutions section of your `protodown.config` file:
 ```markdown
 # protodown.config
 {